boris-gans/deepseek-hpc/README.md

 # Distributed Inference of DeepSeek v3.1 on Multi-GPU Clusters

 ## Overview
-Large language models such as DeepSeek v3.1 are too large to fit on a single GPU, so even inference requires multi-GPU, multi-node execution.
+Large language models such as Llama 3.3 70B are too large to fit on a single GPU, so even inference requires multi-GPU, multi-node execution.
 This project implements and benchmarks a distributed inference pipeline using **PyTorch** with **DeepSpeed Inference** (which uses **NCCL** for GPU communication).
 CPU nodes are optionally used for orchestration and preprocessing, allowing us to explore hybrid CPU–GPU performance.

 ## Objectives
-- Run DeepSeek v3.1 inference on 2–3 GPU nodes under **Slurm**.
+- Run Llama 3.3 70B inference on 2–3 GPU nodes under **Slurm**.
 - Measure "correctness" of the model through comparing a set of 20 prompts with a baseline
 - Measure scaling (throughput / latency / efficiency) from 1 → N nodes.
 - Profile compute vs. communication time using **Nsight Systems**, **perf**, and **sacct**.